59 Red Flowers: Complete List With Names and Pictures

 Hyacinth

-The ever-popular hyacinth is a kind of flower made up of numerous, densely-packed florets and comes in a rainbow of colors.
+The ever-popular hyacinth is made up of numerous, densely-packed florets and comes in a rainbow of colors.
 Purple flowers are the most common, but they also flower in a color that’s kind of deep pink, almost crimson red.
-It is a highly fragrant flower that will easily take root and naturalize in the right spot.

-Hyacinth bulbs need to be planted in about 6-inch deep soil and will grow to around the height of 6 to 10 inches.
-They will spread out to cover about 4 to 6 inches of an area and will need to be about 5 to 6 inches apart from other flowers.
-Hyacinths are also winter-hardy plants and grow well in USDA zones 4 to 8.
-Although it is recommended in warmer climates for the bulbs to be pre-chilled before planting for the best possible results.
+These red flowers will grow to around the height of 6 to 10 inches.
+Hyacinths are also hardy plants and grow well in USDA zones 4 to 8.
+Pre-chill before planting in warmer climates for the best possible results.

 Iris

-Red irises are especially colorfast flowers that stay bright and unfaded even when challenged under the full sun.
-These six-petaled flowers come in deep, almost-glowing, burgundy red colors and are highlighted by their striking indigo veins and bright yellow beards or base.
-They can be planted in partial shade, but again, do not wash out and can enjoy the full sun.
+Red irises are colorful flowers that stay bright even when challenged under the full sun.
+These six-petaled flowers come in deep, burgundy red colors, highlighted by their striking veins and bright yellow beards.

 Lily